There are way more tools that happily forward TCP ports than ones for UDP.

 - https://github.com/mobile-shell/mosh/issues/623 - latest one aggregating others

-One obvious way to make it work, is to make some tunnel (like OpenVPN) from destination host (server) to a client, and use mosh over that.
+One obvious way to make it work, is to make some tunnel (like OpenVPN or wireguard) from destination host (server) to a client, and use mosh over that.

 But that's some extra tools and configuration to keep around on both sides, and there is much easier way that works perfectly for most cases - knowing both server and client IPs, pre-pick ports for mosh-server and mosh-client, then punch hole in the NAT for these before starting both.

 - Pick some UDP ports that server and client will be using, e.g. 34700 for server and 34701 for client.

 - Send UDP packet from server:34700 to client:34701.

 - Connect to that with mosh-client, using client:34701 as a UDP source port.